 Mr Peter Orman (2001-2007) returned to John Therry as principal in 2001, having been HSIE Co-ordinator in 1982.

-Karen Young commenced as principal in 2008.
+Karen Young commenced as principal in 2008 and retired in 2017.

 Father John JOSEPH Therry

 Father Therry was born in the city of Cork in 1790 and ordained a priest in 1815.
 At the age of 29 he accepted the challenge of being a missionary and along with Father Conolly sailed in the "Janus" on the 5th December, 1819 to the colony of New South Wales.